mk-fg/fgtk/README.rst

 ''''''''''
 .. _ff_backup: desktop/ff_backup

-Script to backup various firefox settings in a diff/scm-friendly manner (i.e. decoded from horrible one-liner json into pyaml_, so that they can be tracked in e.g. git.
+Old python2 script to backup firefox tab list and settings in a diff/scm-friendly manner - i.e. decoded from horrible one-liner json into pyaml_, so that they can be tracked in git.

 Written out of frustration about how YouTube Center seem to loose its shit and resets config sometimes.

-Can/should be extended to all sorts of other ff/ext settings in the future - and probably is already, see its yaml config for details.
+Can/should be extended to all sorts of other ff/ext settings in the future - and probably is already, see its ff_backup.yaml_ output example for details.

+.. _ff_backup.yaml: desktop/ff_backup.yaml

 ff_mozlz4_
 ''''''''''